michaelnguyenwex/azure-devops-mcp/README.md

 The following tools are exposed by this MCP server:

 1.  **`fetch-item`**
-    *   Description: Get Azure DevOps details for a specific work item.
+    *   Description: Get Azure DevOps details or JIRA details for a specific work item.
     *   Parameters:
-        *   `azdoId` (number): The ID of the work item to fetch.
+        *   `itemId` (string): The ID of the work item to fetch (either AZDO or JIRA)

 2.  **`create-testcase`**
     *   Description: Creates a new Test Case work item, create a new test suite, and place the test case under the test suite in Azure DevOps.